tojkuv/the-rust-book/collections/README.md

 ['न', 'म', 'स', '्', 'त', 'े']
 ```

-There are six `char` values here, but the fourth and sixth are not letters: they're diacritics that don't make sense on their own.
+There are six `char` values here, but the fourth and sixth are not letters: they're diacritics that don'_t make sense on their own.
 Finally, if we look at them as grapheme clusters, we'd get what a person would call the four letters that make up the Hindi word:

 ```rust
 ["न", "म", "स्", "ते"]